-(1) All agency providers and county boards shall ensure their staff are trained on the requirements of this rule regarding the identification and reporting of MUIs and UIs prior to unsupervised direct contact with any individual and in all cases, no later than thirty calendar days after employment.
-Thereafter, all employees shall receive training during each calendar year which shall include annual training on the requirements of this rule including a review of health and safety alerts released issued by the department since the previous calendar year's training.

-- (2) All individual independent providers shall follow the requirements for initial training on the provisions of this rule according to their certification requirements in accordance with rule 5123:2-2-01 of the Administrative Code and shall receive annual training from the date of certification on identification and reporting of MUIs and UIs and on the requirements of this rule including a review of health and safety alerts released issued by the department since the previous ealendar year's training. - (3) All agency providers and county boards shall ensure that all staff responsible for administrative compliance with this rule receive training on all applicable are trained on the requirements of this rule at the time of employment or no later than ninety calendar days from the time of employment and each calendar year thereafter.
-The training shall include the review of health and safety alerts released issued by the department since the previous calendar year's training. - (4) The county board shall ensure that staff responsible for conducting investigations receive initial and annual department-approved training. - (5) The department shall provide technical assistance and training to providers and county boards as necessary.
-The department shall periodically monitor compliance with the provisions of this rule.
+- (1) All agency providers and county boards shall ensure their staff are trained on the requirements of this rule prior to direct contact with any individual.
+Thereafter, all employees shall receive annual training on the requirements of this rule including a review of health and safety alerts issued by the department since the previous year's training. - (2) All independent providers shall follow the requirements for initial training on the provisions of this rule in accordance with rule 5123:2-2-01 of the Administrative Code and shall receive annual training on the requirements of this rule including a review of health and safety alerts issued by the department since the previous year's training. - (3) All agency providers and county boards shall ensure that all staff responsible for administrative compliance with this rule are trained on the requirements of this rule no later than ninety calendar days from the time of employment and each calendar year thereafter.
+The training shall include a review of health and safety alerts issued by the department since the previous year's training.